Froillan123/Froillan123/README.md

 ## About Me

 A final-year BSIT student at the University of Cebu - Main with extensive hands-on experience in **full-stack development** and **cloud infrastructure**.
-I specialize in creating robust backend solutions with **Django** and **FastAPI** while maintaining a strong command of front-end technologies, system architecture, and database management.
-I have a proven track record of leading projects from initial concept to full deployment, with a focus on intuitive **UI/UX design** and scalable mobile development using **Flutter**.
-My expertise also extends to network infrastructure and container orchestration with **Kubernetes**.
-My proficiency in **serverless architectures** and **NoSQL databases** like Firebase's Firestore allows me to build real-time, highly scalable applications.
+I specialize in creating robust backend solutions with **Django** and **FastAPI**, while maintaining a strong command of front-end technologies, system architecture, and database management.
+With hands-on experience in leading projects from initial concept to full deployment, my focus is on intuitive **UI/UX design** and scalable mobile development using **Flutter**.
+I also have hands-on experience in network infrastructure and container orchestration with **Kubernetes**, and my proficiency in **serverless architectures** and **NoSQL databases** like Firebase's Firestore allows me to build real-time, highly scalable applications.

 ---